314lipczuk/ODE_project_report/main.typ

 2. A proxy metric for a total light energy of a light pulse for a datapoint is introduced instead of a "binary" baseline.
 This allows for more flexibility but at a cost of having to create a realistically-scaling function that works for all kinds of experiments and across different levels of magnitude of light stimulation duration.

 After theoretical evaluation of pros and const of both, a second solution strategy was picked, due to a better compatibility with the goal of having short training times.

+== Parameter identifiability and model robustness

+The limited generalizability of the model likely reflects issues of parameter identifiability - a concept where even when a model accurately reproduces individual experimental datasets, its parameters can not be uniquely determined @param_ident.

+This arises from strong correlations between parameters that produce elongated, flat regions in the residual landscape - making it harder for fitting algorithm to traverse and find optimal solution.

+Only a few parameter combinations (“stiff directions”) are well constrained by the data, while the majority (“sloppy directions”) remain weakly identifiable.
+Consequently, optimization may converge to different parameter values without affecting model fit quality.

+Improved identifiability could be achieved through joint fitting across many experiments, inclusion of prior information, and experimental designs that specifically perturb correlated reactions.

 = Future work